Criticism of the Awami League: Jatiya Rakkhi Bahini

 The Rakkhi Bahini committed various human rights abuses, including extrajudicial killing, forced disappearances, shooting by death squads, and rape.
 Jatiya Samajtantrik Dal claims that over 60,000 of its members were killed.
 The most conservative estimates put the death toll at over 2,000.
-Syed Badrul Ahsan dismisses these claims as "myths."

 Anthony Mascarenhas chronicled the activities of Jatiyo Rakkhi Bahini in his book Bangladesh: A Legacy of Blood, where he writes:

 The Jatiyo Rakkhi Bahini, which roughly translated means National Security Force, was an elite para-military force whose members had to take oaths of personal loyalty to Mujib.
 Despite its high-sounding name, it was a sort of private army of bully boys not far removed from Nazi Brown shirts.

 Mascarenhas adds that by the end of 1973, the total of politically motivated murders in Bangladesh had crossed the 2,000 mark.
 The victims included some members of Parliament and many of the murders resulted from intra-party conflicts within Awami League.
 Within three years, political killings by Jatiyo Rakkhi Bahini reached 30,000.
 This included numerous Jatiyo Samajtantrik Dal members.
 Even the capital Dhaka was not immune to the violence.
 An unofficial curfew was introduced after midnight.
 Almost every rickshaw, taxi and private car was checked and searched by Rokkhi Bahini personnel.